dd-dreams/aft/README.md

 ## Automatic install
 Run the following command to install aft: `curl --proto '=https' -sf https://raw.githubusercontent.com/dd-dreams/aft/master/install.sh | sudo sh -s -- install`.

-If you want to modify the config, you can create a new file at your home directory ("%USERPROFILE%" for Windows and "~/" for Unix) named: ".aft_config".
+If you want to modify the config, you can create a new file at your home directory (`%USERPROFILE%` for Windows and `~/` for Unix) within `.aft` directory, named: "config".
 Look into `docs/CONFIG.md` to see more.

 Run the following command to uninstall aft: `curl --proto '=https' -sf https://raw.githubusercontent.com/dd-dreams/aft/master/install.sh | sudo sh -s -- uninstall`.

 ## Manual install
 Navigate to the [releases](https://github.com/dd-dreams/aft/releases) page and choose your platform.
 For Windows you can export the archive contents by double clicking.
-For Linux and macOS you can use `tar` or `gzip` for extracting the contents.
-They're usually included by default.
+For Linux and macOS you can use `gzip` for extracting the contents. `gzip` should be included by default.
-With `tar` you can use: `tar -xvf <archive>` and with `gzip` you can use: `gzip -dN <archive>`.
+Run: `gzip -dN <archive>`.
 You can export the program anywhere you like, but make sure you add it to PATH so you can easily access it.

 ### Systemd setup
 - Copy the `aft` program into `/usr/local/bin/`.